MarkD833/RetroDuino-8085/README.md

 Another design challenge is that the 8085 interrupts (if I were to use them) are active high rather than active low!

+The 8085 is clocked from an 11.0592MHz crystal, which gives an actual clock of 5.5296MHz (the 8085 divides the crystal frequency by 2).
+I've yet to experiment to see the effects of a higher frequency.

 ## ROM

 There are quite a few ROM devices available in a PLCC package as well, but I decided to go with a Winbond W27C512 64K x 8 EEPROM in a 28-pin DIL package.
 There's plenty for sale on ebay too.
 The reason for going the DIL package route will become clear with the choice of RAM device.